guiguan/opentok.js-text-chat/README.md

 var chat = new OT.TextChat.ChatWidget({ session: session });
 ```

 The `session` key is mandatory but the session object is not required to be connected.
-Although, if session is not connected, the UI won't allow the user to enter any message.
+Althought, if session is not connected, the UI won't allow the user to enter any message until connected.

-If you're wondering how the chat knows which name to pick for your client chat or maybe you want to customise the widget, take a look at the annotated sources for the `ChatWidget` class.
+If you're wondering how the chat knows which name to pick for your client chat or maybe you want to customise the widget, take a look at [the annotated sources for the `ChatWidget` class](http://cdn.rawgit.com/opentok/opentok-text-chat/master/docs/examples/ChatWidget.html).

+## Read the docs

+Here you'll find the [complete documentation](https://cdn.rawgit.com/opentok/opentok-text-chat/master/docs/index.html) of the latest version of the library.

 ## Using the library